OpenTreeOfLife/reference-taxonomy/registry/README.md

 * Prefer samples that originate from higher priority source taxonomies.
 E.g. a sample coming from NCBI should be chosen in preference to one from GBIF.
-* There should be no topological constraints for species (i.e. we should not use the presence or absence of subspecies as topological constraints).
+* There should be no membership constraints for species (i.e. we should not use the presence or absence of subspecies as membership constraints).
 * Filter out 'hidden' nodes from sample sets when the taxon being registered is itself not hidden.
 (This is to help make sure that registrations can be shared between taxonomy and synthetic tree.)